-Two variables were created to indicate residential status in Round 2: r2dresid and r2dresidlml.
-The former classifies all Round 2 complete cases and the latter classifies persons who died.
+Two variables were created to indicate residential status starting in Round 2: r#dresid and r#dresidlml.
+The former classifies all complete cases and the latter classifies persons who died.

-The variable r2dresid has values that combine information from Rounds 1 and 2:
+The variable r#dresid has values of:

-- 1 = SP resides in the community and the SP interview was completed - 2 = SP resides in residential care (not nursing home) and an SP interview was completed

-3 = SP moved into residential care (not nursing home) and only an FQ was completed

-4 = SP moved into a nursing home and completed an SP interview

-5 = SP moved into a nursing home and completed an FQ only

-6 = SP was deceased (Last Month of Life interview conducted)

-7 = SP lived in residential care (not a nursing home) in Round 1 and completed only the FQ in Round 1 and Round 2

-8 = SP lived in a nursing home in Round 1 and completed only the FQ in Round 1 and Round 2
+- 1 = SP resides in the community and the SP interview was completed - 2 = SP resides in residential care (not nursing home) and an SP interview was completed - 3 = SP moved into residential care (not nursing home) and only an FQ was completed - 4 = SP moved into a nursing home and completed an SP interview - 5 = SP moved into a nursing home and completed an FQ only - 6 = SP was deceased (Last Month of Life interview conducted) - 7 = SP lived in residential care (not a nursing home) in Round 1 and completed only the FQ in Round 1 and Round # - 8 = SP lived in a nursing home in Round 1 and completed only the FQ in Round 1 and Round #

-Values of 3, 5 and 7 (interview status of 64 on r2status on the Tracker file) indicate a missing SP interview; analytic weights in the SP file incorporate a nonresponse adjustment for these cases (see Montaquila, Freedman, Kasper 2013).
+Values of 3, 5 and 7 (interview status of 64 on r#status on the Tracker file) indicate a missing SP interview; analytic weights in the SP file incorporate a nonresponse adjustment for these cases (see Montaguila, Freedman, Kasper 2013).

-The variable r2dresidImI has values that indicate where the SP lived before death:
+The variable r#dresidlml has values that indicate where the SP lived before death:

-1 = SP lived in the community at time of death

-2 = SP lived in residential care (including nursing home) at time of death
+- 1 = SP lived in the community at time of death - 2 = SP lived in residential care (including nursing home) at time of death